Most Aggressive States Against the Coronavirus

 In order to identify the states that have taken the most aggressive measures in limiting virus exposure, WalletHub compared the 50 states and the District of Columbia across three key dimensions, “Prevention & Containment,” “Risk Factors & Infrastructure” and “Economic Impact.”

-We evaluated those dimensions using 46 relevant metrics, which are listed below with their corresponding weights.
-Each metric was graded on a 100-point scale, with a score of 100 representing the highest value.
+We evaluated those dimensions using 51 relevant metrics, which are listed below with their corresponding weights.
+Each metric was graded on a 100-point scale, with a score of 100 representing the most aggressive result.

 Note: This composite metric measures both the number of emergency and relief services and the number of freestanding ambulatory surgical and emergency centers per capita.

-- States Who Have Restricted Travel: Half Weight (~0.82 Points)
+- States Who Have Restricted Travel: Full Weight (~2.03 Points)

 Note: This binary metric measures state employee restricted travel/restricted state travel enactment by state.